 There’s a video from CycleCruza explaining why you should bring your motorcycle inside your house.
 He also explained his sister’s ex-boyfriend experience on having his bike stolen because he left it outside.
 You can watch it below.

-Risks of storing a motorcycle indoors
+Risks of storing indoors

 Simply storing a motorcycle indoors is not without risk.
 Damp, unventilated garages can have a negative effect on the value of the bike, as well as its performance.